tessel/relay-mono/README.md

 ```

 ###Methods
-&#x20;<a href="#api-relay-getState-relayChannel-callback-err-state-Gets-the-state-of-the-specified-relay-channel-true-for-on-and-false-for-off" name="api-relay-getState-relayChannel-callback-err-state-Gets-the-state-of-the-specified-relay-channel-true-for-on-and-false-for-off">#</a> relay<b>.getState</b>( relayChannel, callback(err, state) ) Gets the state of the specified relay channel: "true" for on and "false" for off.
+&#x20;<a href="#api-relay-getState-relayChannel-callback-err-state-Gets-the-state-of-the-specified-relay-channel-true-for-on-and-false-for-off" name="api-relay-getState-relayChannel-callback-err-state-Gets-the-state-of-the-specified-relay-channel-true-for-on-and-false-for-off">#</a> relay<b>.getState</b>( relayChannel, callback(err, state) )
+Gets the state of the specified relay channel: "true" for on and "false" for off.

-&#x20;<a href="#api-relay-toggle-relayChannel-callback-err-Switches-the-state-of-the-specified-relay-channel-on-if-it-s-off-off-if-it-s-on" name="api-relay-toggle-relayChannel-callback-err-Switches-the-state-of-the-specified-relay-channel-on-if-it-s-off-off-if-it-s-on">#</a> relay<b>.toggle</b>( relayChannel, callback(err) ) Switches the state of the specified relay channel: on if it's off; off if it's on.
+&#x20;<a href="#api-relay-toggle-relayChannel-callback-err-Switches-the-state-of-the-specified-relay-channel-on-if-it-s-off-off-if-it-s-on" name="api-relay-toggle-relayChannel-callback-err-Switches-the-state-of-the-specified-relay-channel-on-if-it-s-off-off-if-it-s-on">#</a> relay<b>.toggle</b>( relayChannel, callback(err) )
+Switches the state of the specified relay channel: on if it's off; off if it's on.

-&#x20;<a href="#api-relay-turnOff-relayChannel-callback-err-Switches-off-the-specified-relay-channel" name="api-relay-turnOff-relayChannel-callback-err-Switches-off-the-specified-relay-channel">#</a> relay<b>.turnOff</b>( relayChannel, callback(err) ) Switches off the specified relay channel.
+&#x20;<a href="#api-relay-turnOff-relayChannel-callback-err-Switches-off-the-specified-relay-channel" name="api-relay-turnOff-relayChannel-callback-err-Switches-off-the-specified-relay-channel">#</a> relay<b>.turnOff</b>( relayChannel, callback(err) )
+Switches off the specified relay channel.

-&#x20;<a href="#api-relay-turnOn-relayChannel-callback-err-Switches-on-the-specified-relay-channel" name="api-relay-turnOn-relayChannel-callback-err-Switches-on-the-specified-relay-channel">#</a> relay<b>.turnOn</b>( relayChannel, callback(err) ) Switches on the specified relay channel.
+&#x20;<a href="#api-relay-turnOn-relayChannel-callback-err-Switches-on-the-specified-relay-channel" name="api-relay-turnOn-relayChannel-callback-err-Switches-on-the-specified-relay-channel">#</a> relay<b>.turnOn</b>( relayChannel, callback(err) )
+Switches on the specified relay channel.

 ###Events
-&#x20;<a href="#api-relay-on-error-callback-err-Emitted-upon-error" name="api-relay-on-error-callback-err-Emitted-upon-error">#</a> relay<b>.on</b>( 'error', callback(err) ) Emitted upon error.
+&#x20;<a href="#api-relay-on-error-callback-err-Emitted-upon-error" name="api-relay-on-error-callback-err-Emitted-upon-error">#</a> relay<b>.on</b>( 'error', callback(err) )
+Emitted upon error.

-&#x20;<a href="#api-relay-on-latch-callback-channel-state-Emitted-when-the-latch-state-boolean-on-or-off-is-changed-for-a-channel" name="api-relay-on-latch-callback-channel-state-Emitted-when-the-latch-state-boolean-on-or-off-is-changed-for-a-channel">#</a> relay<b>.on</b>( 'latch', callback(channel, state)) <i>Emitted</i>&nbsp; when the latch state (<i>boolean</i>&nbsp; on *or* off ) is changed for a channel.
+&#x20;<a href="#api-relay-on-latch-callback-channel-state-Emitted-when-the-latch-state-boolean-on-or-off-is-changed-for-a-channel" name="api-relay-on-latch-callback-channel-state-Emitted-when-the-latch-state-boolean-on-or-off-is-changed-for-a-channel">#</a> relay<b>.on</b>( 'latch', callback(channel, state))
+Emitted when the latch state (boolean on *or* off ) is changed for a channel.

-&#x20;<a href="#api-relay-on-ready-callback-Emitted-upon-first-successful-communication-between-the-Tessel-and-the-module" name="api-relay-on-ready-callback-Emitted-upon-first-successful-communication-between-the-Tessel-and-the-module">#</a> relay<b>.on</b>( 'ready', callback() ) Emitted upon first successful communication between the Tessel and the module.
+&#x20;<a href="#api-relay-on-ready-callback-Emitted-upon-first-successful-communication-between-the-Tessel-and-the-module" name="api-relay-on-ready-callback-Emitted-upon-first-successful-communication-between-the-Tessel-and-the-module">#</a> relay<b>.on</b>( 'ready', callback() )
+Emitted upon first successful communication between the Tessel and the module.

 ###License
 MIT or Apache 2.0, at your option